rethinkdb/rethinkdb-rs/4-rethinkdb-in-practice/data-modeling-in-rethinkdb.md

 # Linking documents in multiple tables #

-You can use a data modeling technique similar to the one used in relational database systems, and create two tables to store your data.
+You can use a relational data modeling technique and create two tables to store your data.
 A typical document in the `authors` table would look like this:

 ```json
 {